IntersectMBO/cardano-updates/blog/2023-02-22-consensus.md

 During the past two weeks we got the results from the system level benchmarks for UTxO HD.
 They showed a substantial performance regression, so we spent some time analyzing the results.
-We found out the frequency at which ledger snapshots were take was too high, so we requested the benchmarking team a new run with a more realistic snapshotting policy.
+We found out the frequency at which ledger snapshots were taken was too high, so we requested the benchmarking team a new run with a more realistic snapshotting policy.
 We continued refactoring and improving the prototype, and we released UTxO-HD related packages to CHaP.